In This Article

 We’re neck deep in cookies all over our kitchen and will hopefully continue the trend in the next couple of days.
 When there are Littles at home and they have friends, sometimes they all come swarming…and cookies disappear in nanoseconds.

 We had such fun over the weekend celebrating the holidays early with some family and friends.
-I can’t count how many kiddos were there.
-At least fifteen of them, and half of them unapologetically hungry teens.
+Dozens of kids included, half of which were unapologetically hungry teens.